bilgekisi96/Big-Data-Movielens-small/README.md

-# Movielens-small Data analysis with Python
+# Movielens-small Data with Python

 Data analysis for Movielens-Small data was carried out using Apache Spark via Jupyter Notebook.